How do transgender inmates get placed in California’s prison system?

 Tubbs is a transgender woman.
-There is a list of criteria jail personnel review before housing any inmate, but extra steps are taken when placing transgender or intersex inmates.
+There is a list of criteria jail personnel review before housing any inmate, but extra steps are taken when placing transgender or intersex inmates, KTLA sister station KGET reports.

 Ultimately, Tubbs, convicted of molesting a 10-year-old girl in Los Angeles County in a case that received heavy media coverage, was placed in administrative segregation, meaning she has a cell to herself and is kept separate from other inmates.